-Indian bean tree (Catalpa bignonoides): Occasionally confused with Paulownia, Catalpa has large heart-shaped leaves in shades of light green/yellow.
+Indian bean tree (Catalpa bignonoides): Occasionally confused with Paulownia above, Catalpa has large heart-shaped leaves in shades of light green/yellow.

 This tree is late into leaf and is averse to late frosts, but has beautiful summer flowers on more mature specimens.

-The is also a red-tinged species, C. erubesens, which benefits from coppicing to produce bigger leaves.
+The is also a red-tinged species, C. erubescens, which benefits from coppicing to produce bigger leaves.